-Phasor relationships for circuit elements convert the time-domain voltage-current laws of resistors, inductors, and capacitors into frequency-domain (phasor) equations.
-Each element gets a complex impedance such that in phasor form — the AC analog of .
+Take the time-domain voltage-current laws of R, L, and C into the phasor domain.
+Each element gets a complex impedance with in phasor form, the AC analog of .

 Resistor